Let me walk you through some realizations and observations I had while up in the air.

 As for me, you can imagine how elated I was when we landed back home.
 Feet on the ground.
 Solid ground.
 We are planning trips shortly, but I’ll give myself a few weeks’ break before I return to dreading a vacation and wishing I was already home.

-I’d love to hear your thoughts on this episode and if any of these insights about social anxiety make sense.
+I’d love to hear your thoughts on this and if any of these insights about social anxiety make sense.

 While on a recent trip from Amsterdam to Florida, while in panic mode that the plane would drop, I had 4 insights about social anxiety.